manpagez: man pages & more

 MetaPost was created by John D. Hobby, incorporating algorithms from

-Metafont by Donald E. Knuth.
-It was originally implemented on Unix,
+the Metafont program by Donald E. Knuth.

 Ulrik Vieth adapted MetaPost to take advantage of the advanced path

-searching features in more recent versions of web2c and worked towards
+searching features in more recent versions of Web2C and worked towards

 fully integrating MetaPost into the canonical Unix TeX distribution.